TimerErTim/bioinf.bio/chlorophyll/GBC1_WS2025_Chlorophyll.typ

   caption: [Chlorophyll B structure @src_chlorophyll-b-photochem], )) <chlb-structure>

+=== Solutability

+Chlorophyll has a long fatty chain called phytol ($C_(20) H_(39)$) attached to it.
+This chain makes chlorophyll dissolve well in oils and organic solvents, but not in water.
+The phytol chain acts like an anchor that holds the chlorophyll in place within the plant's membrane structures.

+Because of this fatty chain, organic solvents like acetone, methanol, or ethanol are needed to extract chlorophyll from plant tissues.
+80% acetone (mixed with 20% water) is commonly used because the small amount of water helps break apart the protein structures that hold the chlorophyll. @src_chlorophyll-lichtenthaler @src_chlorophyll-extraction-protocol
+100% acetone is very suitable for leave extracts. @src_chlorophyll-lichtenthaler

 === Solvatochromism <solvatochromism>

 The solvent effect, known as "Solvatochromism", is a phenomenon that occurs when the absorption spectrum of a compound changes between different solvents used. @src_wikipedia-solvatochromism